opdev/opcert/README.md

 opcert is a tool to run operator image and bundle certification tests.
 This project has a companion container image that has the opcert binary in order to run tests from the container.
 That will be used to integrate with operator-sdk's scorecard subcommand in order to provide partners a way to test locally their operators without having to use yet another tool.

-This very first alpha 0.0.1 version has only one test that already complies with the operator-sdk scorecard standard.
+This very first alpha 0.0.1 version has four tests (is_red_hat, has_labels, has_under_40_layers, has_good_tags) that already complies with the operator-sdk scorecard standard.
 It can be tested as below:

 To use it locally in your own laptop or personal computer download it from the releases section on https://github.com/opdev/opcert.